THE ASCENT CHAPTER EIGHT

 ‘That should have been your first clue,’ Eli said, ‘so it’s no wonder you found yourself attracted to Berkeley’s writings shortly after your camping experience.
 Perhaps something or someone was tipping you off that life wasn’t about things but the infinite void out of which universes manifest, collapse, only to be reformulated by another divine Thought transcending the expressions of space and time.

 ‘Possibly, your fall was one more nudge to get your head out of the fog and move your arse out of the Lowlands’ swamp.

 ‘Are you saying someone nudged me off the chasm ledge?’

 ‘I’m sure you didn’t need nudging,’ Mo said, ‘since you were destined to emerge out of the void as a reconstituted being from the Lowlands into a higher realm.’

-‘Are you suggesting that I brought these circumstances upon myself, not by being reckless; but rather, by design while attempting to cross the chasm?’
+‘Are you suggesting that I brought these circumstances upon myself, not by being reckless, but rather by design while attempting to cross the chasm?’

 ‘As we’ve discussed before,’ Eli said, ‘the sons of God, being vessels of Source essence, create because all have been created by one eternal Thought.
 It all begins in the Mind because when in union with the Heart, that’s all there is: Oneness.
 By this means, we co-create the reality that is perceived.
-Wheeler was absolutely right about this.’
+Wheeler was right about this.’

-‘And not only Wheeler,’ Mo said, ‘most of the astute philosophers of antiquity understood how reality proceeds outwardly from the dimension of Mind.
+‘And not only Wheeler,’ Mo said, ‘most astute philosophers of antiquity understood how reality proceeds outwardly from the dimension of Mind.
 That can’t always be said when modern philosophy fixates on lesser, more outward concerns.’

 ‘Are you picking on me again?’
 I asked.